davidjakubiec/Digital_Signature_Verification/README.md

 # David Jakubiec Assessment - Digital Signature Verification

 This project creates an ECDSA digital signature using openSSL for a file_A in a client shell script.
-It appends the signature to file_A creating a new file_B.
+It appends the signature to file_A, thus creating a new file_B.
 File_B gets sent to a Node.js API service to verify that the contents of the message have not been tampered with.
 If the signature is verified, then the API responds with a 201 status.
 If the signature does not pass verification, the API responds with a 400 status.

 ## Installation